-At Westgate Primary School all children, including SEN and disadvantage learn the following concepts and themes through studying different geographical topics throughout the school:
+At Westgate Primary School all children, including SEN and disadvantaged pupils, learn the following concepts and themes through studying different geographical topics throughout the school.

 By connecting our British Values through the teaching of Geography, we explore issues that affect us all in our lives and this helps inform decisions that will shape our future e.g plastic waste.